csc7/PP2_CI/README.md

 ## **Structure**
 The metadata includes the following keywords to help search engines to find the website: wavelet, wavelets, signal, signals, signal processing, seismic processing, wavelet generation, txt, export, quiz. signal quiz, wavelet functions, wavelet formulas, wavelet summary, wavelet reference, processing, Code Institute, software development, student, full-stack course, milestone project.

-The visible websites is organised in a header, a body and a footer.
+The visible website is organised in a header, a body and a footer.

 Wireframes were developed at the beginning in order to have a first design of the website.